UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

     Command                         |Description
     --------------------------------|--------------------------------------
-    `module load bioinfo-tools`     |Load this module first, to find others `module spider`                 |Search for a module
+    `module avail`                  |Search for a module that is available `module spider`                 |Search for a module
-    `module spider [module]`        |Get info about a module, e.g. `module spider cowsay` `module avail`                  |Search for a module that is available `module list`                   |List all activated modules
+    `module spider [module]`        |Get info about a module, e.g. `module spider cowsay` `module load [module]`          |Load a module, e.g. `module load cowsay` `module load [module]/[version]`|Load a module of a specific versions, e.g. `module load cowsay/3.03` `module list`                   |List all activated modules
-    `module load [module]`          |Load a module, e.g. `module load cowsay` `module load [module]/[version]`|Load a module of a specific versions, e.g. `module load cowsay/3.03` `module help`                   |Show the help for a module `module unload [module]`        |Unload the module `[module]`, e.g. `module unload cowsay`
+    `module help`                   |Show the help for a module `module unload [module]`        |Unload the module `[module]`, e.g. `module unload cowsay`

 ???- question "What is the difference between `module spider` and `module avail`?"

-    - `module spider`: search for a module, also those that are not available (yet)
+    - `module spider`: search for an installed module, also those that are hidden
-    - `module avail`: search for a module that is available
+    - `module avail`: search for a module that is available to load

-    As an example, use the `samtools` module, which will always be found by `module spider samtools`, but will only be found by `module avail` after a `module load bioinfo-tools"

 Working with the module system means: